SShivPatell/cs5293sp23-project3/README.md

 # How to install

 - All the required python package names are stored in Pipfile and Pipfile.lock.
-- The modules required for this project are:
+- The modules required for this project are given in the Pipfile.
-     - json
-     - argparse (used to pass in the arguments when program is run from terminal)
-     - sklearn (used to import Count Vectorizer and Cosine similarity)

 - The following steps will help with the installation of the required packages:
     - Pipenv should be installed
     - To update the environment with the packages use "pipenv sync".
 This command will install all the required packages.